VictorHachard/VictorHachard.github.io/_notes/games-ideas.md

 ## 6. A zombie horde controlling game

 This game idea centers around a unique perspective where players control the zombie horde instead of survivors.
 The gameplay would involve managing and directing a growing horde of zombies with the objective of infecting or eliminating human survivors.
 Players would need to strategically deploy different types of zombies, utilize their distinct abilities, and plan coordinated attacks to overcome the survivors' defenses.
-The game could feature various environments, challenges, and progression systems that allow players to evolve their horde and unlock new zombie types
+The game could feature various environments, challenges, and progression systems that allow players to evolve their horde and unlock new zombie types.

-.
 Additionally, the game could include elements of resource management and strategic decision-making to further enhance the gameplay experience.

 ## 7. Roguelike where you continue playing as the enemy that defeated you